eerkela/bertrand/docs/source/content/implementation/implementation.rst

 ..
-TODO: move this entirely into API docs
+TODO: merge this with API docs

 Implementation
 ==============